Dallas: The Big D Offers Museums Galore and Even Places to, um, Walk!

 The rodeo was born in the Old West but it’s growing in popularity in Australia, Canada, and Brazil.
 The action continues from seats in a luxury box with a full smorgasbord.
 I admit, even though my appetite for barbeque pork ribs wanes from the stench of horse droppings, the romance of the brave and daring bronc rider gets the best of me.

 I’m on the edge of my seat for the rest of the show.
-This is the arena’s 48th season and every weekend the two-hour show is broken down into ten events: bull riding, bareback riding, tie-down roping, chuckwagon races, the kid's calf scramble, steer wrestling, cowboy poker, barrel racing and more.
-There’s lingo to learn and rules to understand and the riders are judged and scored on more than just timing.
+This is the arena’s 48th season and every weekend the two-hour show is broken down into ten events: bull riding, bareback riding, tie-down roping, chuckwagon races, the kid’s calf scramble, steer wrestling, cowboy poker, barrel racing and more.
+There’s a lingo to learn and rules to understand and the riders are judged and scored on more than just timing.

 I learn that cowboys are not fatalistic as they might first appear.
 They ride out their dangerous profession mainly because of tradition and passion.
 Money is not an incentive since most cowboys have families and can’t afford to quit their day jobs.
 Religion is also an important practice for riders, and while taking photos from behind the chutes, cowboys kneel and pray in resolute silence.